gibsjose/cpp-cheat-sheet/C++ Syntax.md

 	return fst + snd;
 }
 ```
 Cool, but this won't work with `int`, and many other types!
-Templates is a mechanism that allows generalizing of the function, that works with every type that supports `operator+`, here is the notation:
+Templates is a mechanism that allows generalizing of a function, that works with every type that supports `operator+`, here is the notation:
 ```c++
 template <typename T>		// T is the name of a type
 T add(const T& fst, const T& snd)